McGRATH GIBSON LAW

 MENU

-When you are involved in a rear-end collision, Florida law creates a rebuttable presumption that the driver of motor vehicle striking another from behind is at fault for the crash.
-This means that the at-fault driver is liable for the property damage and personal injury caused to the lead car and its passengers.
-In
+Most people believe that the rear driver is always who is at fault in a rear end collision.
+This is because Florida law creates a "rebuttable presumption" that the driver of motor vehicle striking another from behind is at fault for the crash.
+This can lead to the rear driver being liable for

 COVID-19 Update: Florida Essential Business List